open-telemetry/opentelemetry-js/experimental/packages/sdk-events/README.md

 loggerProvider.addLogRecordProcessor(
   new SimpleLogRecordProcessor(new ConsoleLogRecordExporter())
 );
-logs.setGlobalLoggerProvider(loggerProvider);

-// Register a global EventLoggerProvider -
+// Register a global EventLoggerProvider.
 // This would be used by instrumentations, similar to how the global TracerProvider,
-// LoggerProvider and MeterProvider work. const eventLoggerProvider = new EventLoggerProvider();
+// LoggerProvider and MeterProvider work. const eventLoggerProvider = new EventLoggerProvider(loggerProvider);
 events.setGlobalEventLoggerProvider(eventLoggerProvider);

 // get an EventLogger from the global EventLoggerProvider